Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: Conclusions

-The obtained boundary conditions allow GL theory to account, in a microscopically-accurate way for boundary states that were found earlier in fully microscopic solutions of BCS theory.
-Namely in the GL model for $\gamma < 0$ the superconducting gap is larger near the surface than in the bulk and superconductivity survives for higher temperatures.
-In particular, that paves way for more accurate GL-based modeling of superconducting quantum devices, where boundaries are important and the large scales exclude a fully microscopic approach.
+The obtained boundary conditions allow GL theory to account, in a microscopically accurate way for boundary states that were found earlier in fully microscopic solutions of BCS theory \cite{samoilenka2020boundary}.
+Namely in the GL model for $\gamma < 0$, in zero external magnetic field, the superconducting gap is larger near the surface than in the bulk, and superconductivity survives for higher temperatures.
+Since microscopic calculations show that superconductivity is more enhanced at the edges and corners of a three-dimensional sample, to model these effects one should add analogous extra contributions for corners and edges.

-By adding an external magnetic field we revised the theory of the third critical magnetic field $H_{c3}$ for the BCS superconductors.
-The surface effects make this field larger and extending in a type-I regime, compared to results obtained using de Gennes boundary conditions.
+By adding an external magnetic field we revised the theory of the third critical magnetic field $H_{c3}$ for a BCS superconductor.
+The surface effects make this field larger and extending in a type-I regime, compared with results obtained using de Gennes boundary conditions.

-We note, that these surface effects can be described in a quasi-classical approach if one augments the theory by taking into account higher-momentum contribution to boundary conditions.
+We note, that these surface effects can be described in a quasiclassical approach if one augments the theory by taking into account higher-momentum contributions to the boundary conditions.